sodadata/docs/soda-cloud/failed-rows.md

 ### Disable sampling for specific columns

-For checks which implicitly or explcitly collect [failed rows samples]({% link soda-cl/failed-rows-checks.md %}#about-failed-row-samples), you can add a configuration to your data source connection details to prevent Soda from collecting failed rows samples from specific columns that contain sensitive data.
+For checks which implicitly or explicitly collect [failed rows samples]({% link soda-cl/failed-rows-checks.md %}#about-failed-row-samples), you can add a configuration to your data source connection details to prevent Soda from collecting failed rows samples from specific columns that contain sensitive data.

 Refer to [Disable failed rows sampling for specific columns]({% link soda-cl/failed-rows-checks.md %}#disable-failed-rows-sampling-for-specific-columns).